grantcarthew/notes/AiPrompts/prompts/bash.md

 ## Bash Script Template

-Use all or part of this template as you see fit.
+- Use all or part of this template as you see fit

-Note: The log_* commands come from the terminal.sh module and echo to stderr.
+- The log_* commands come from the terminal.sh module and echo to stderr
+- Script names must follow the PowerShell verb-noun construct

 ```bash
 #!/usr/bin/env bash